PaulCrosTech/cros-paul-Medilabo/README.md

 2. ms-note, ms-patient, ms-riskassessment
 3. ms-gateway

-_Note: in local mode, the ms-config isn't needed because configurations are stored locally (See application-local.properties in corresponding microservice)._
+_Note: in manual mode, the ms-config isn't needed because configurations are stored locally (See application-local.properties in corresponding microservice)._

 Install and start the Frontend:
 ```bash